-Trump lawyers to wrap up defence in Senate impeachment trial
+Trump team to wrap up impeachment trial defence as Bolton controversy simmers

 Trump’s lawyers delivered about seven hours of arguments before the Senate on Monday.

 Bolton’s allegations go to the heart of impeachment charges against Trump.
-Democrats have said Trump abused his power by using the security aid - passed by Congress to help Ukraine combat Russia-backed separatists - as leverage to get a foreign power to smear a political rival.
+Democrats have said Trump abused his power by using the security aid - passed by Congress to help Ukraine battle Russia-backed separatists - as leverage to get a foreign power to smear a political rival.

 Alan Dershowitz, a constitutional law professor who is a member of Trump’s legal team, told the Senate on Monday: “Nothing in the Bolton revelations, even if true, would rise to the level of an abuse of power or an impeachable offense.
 That is clear from the history.
 That is clear from the language of the Constitution.
 You cannot turn conduct that is not impeachable into impeachable conduct simply by using words like ‘quid pro quo’ and ‘personal benefit.’”